 ODOT District Six has released its weekly report highlighting road construction projects which are beginning or underway in the multi-county area it serves.
 What follows are posted projects taking place within Delaware County.

-Please stay safe and pay attention to these closures and work taking place during the week beginning on July 5.
+Please stay safe and pay attention to these closures and work taking place during the week beginning on September 20.
 More…

 Broadcom Foundation and Society for Science & the Public have announced the 30 finalists in the 10th annual Broadcom MASTERS®, the nation’s premier Science, Technology, Engineering and Mathematics (STEM) middle school competition.